Skip to content

 A worked example

-Try the defaults: materials of 15,000, labour of 5,000, permits & inspections of 500, other direct costs of 0.
-The tool returns 24,600.00.
-You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+You can adjust any input and the result updates instantly — no submit button, no reload.
+That's the practical power here: seeing how sensitive the total budget is to changes in labour costs or material selections.

 What moves the number most